ibm-cloud-docs/EventStreams/eventstreams155.md

    ibmcloud resource service-instance NAME
    ```
    {: codeblock}

-   The {{site.data.keyword.Bluemix}} operations team will respond to your support ticket to confirm that your instance of {{site.data.keyword.Bluemix}} is now using a customer user-managed key
+   The {{site.data.keyword.Bluemix}} operations team will respond to your support ticket to confirm that your instance of {{site.data.keyword.Bluemix}} is now using a customer-managed key.

 ## Using a customer-managed key
 {: #using_encryption}